Dogs in Class

 Personal Dogs

-• Should have little to no prior training (we will evaluate your dog the first week)
+•Should have little to no prior training

-• Willingness to take treats is recommended, but not required
+•Willingness to take treats is recommended, but not required

-• Flea and heartworm preventative.
+•Flea and heartworm preventative.